 It’s a tough time for everyone, but it is also a time when your teen really needs you to keep it together.
 So much of their behavior results from the push and pull they feel between holding onto their childhood while at the same time wanting to move towards adulthood.

 So, yes, it means that even though we want to yell and scream right back at them, slam some doors, or maybe even hurl something at their heads, we have to be the adults in the rooms.
 But how exactly do we do that?

 How can we be more patient parents with our teens?

 So often teens come at us in such emotionally charged ways, that we react to the emotions before we have a chance to hear the words behind them.

-Throwing your emotions into the ring with theirs only escalates things and makes it more likely for one of two things to a happen:
+Throwing your emotions into the ring with theirs only escalates things and makes it more likely for one of two events to happen:

 1. a fight

 If you’re not hitting the mark, they may become even more frustrated.
 It’s not always easy at first, but just keep listening.
-Resist the urge to interrupt, jump into problem solving mode, or to diminish how they are feeling.
+Resist the urge to interrupt, jump into problem-solving mode, or diminish how they are feeling.
 Give them to chance to have their say.